Latest update 24/02/2018 with 184 locations in the file.

 My thanks to Ian Ashwell for many of the pictures of birds

 The files are available in Tomtom ov2, Garmin csv and gpx, Volvo Sensus gpx, Google Earth kml and Google Maps kmz format.
-The Google Earth kml file also contains links to the relevant pages on the RSPB web site.
-Just click on the icons within Google Earth to reveal the links.
+The Google Earth kml and Google Maps kmz files also contains links to the relevant pages on the RSPB web site.
+Just click on the icons to reveal the links.